square/leakcanary/docs/api/leakcanary-object-watcher/leakcanary/-object-watcher/-init-.md

 [ObjectWatcher](index.md) can be passed objects to [watch](watch.md).
 It will create [KeyedWeakReference](../-keyed-weak-reference/index.md) instances that reference watches objects, and check if those references have been cleared as expected on the [checkRetainedExecutor](#) executor.
-If not, these objects are considered retained and [ObjectWatcher](index.md) will then notify the [onObjectRetainedListener](#) on that executor thread.
+If not, these objects are considered retained and [ObjectWatcher](index.md) will then notify registered [OnObjectRetainedListener](../-on-object-retained-listener/index.md)s on that executor thread.

-[checkRetainedExecutor](#) is expected to run its tasks on a background thread, with a significant to give the GC the opportunity to identify weakly reachable objects.
+[checkRetainedExecutor](#) is expected to run its tasks on a background thread, with a significant delay to give the GC the opportunity to identify weakly reachable objects.

 [ObjectWatcher](index.md) is thread safe.